 Coimbatore

 Coimbatore is known as Manchester of South India.
 The city is the third largest city of Tamil Nadu after Chennai and Madurai.
-The origin of this place is even prior to 2nd century AD.
+The origin of this place is even before the 2nd century AD.
 As it was a practice to build a city on the banks of a river, this city was also developed on the banks of river Noyyal.
-This place was under the rule of many dynasties like Rashtrakutas, Chalukyas, Pandyas, Hoysalas and the Vijayanagara Rayas.
+This place was under the rule of many dynasties like the Rashtrakutas, Chalukyas, Pandyas, Hoysalas, and Vijayanagara Rayas.

-There are many theories about how this place got the name “Coimbatore”.
-The tribe of Kosar were living here since “Sangam” period.
-Kovai Vadavalli was headed by Konan tribal head.
-He had two daughters by name Konni and Muddah.
+There are many theories about how this place got the name ‘Coimbatore’.
+The tribe of Kosar has been living here since the ‘Sangam’ period.
+Kovai Vadavalli was headed by the Konan tribal head.
+He had two daughters named Konni and Muddah.
 This place was gifted to his daughters, hence KonniMuthur – Konamuthur – Coimbatore.

 Coimbatore ruled by Vijayanagara Rayas

 Kampana udaiyar successfully defeated Thondai mandalam chief Champurayan alias Sambhuvarayan.
-Subsequently, he established the rule of Vijayanagar empire with Kanchipuram as head quarters.
-In 1378, Kumara Kampana led a successful invasion on the Madurai Sultanate and defeated the last sultan, Ala-ud-Din Sikandar Shah.
-Thus the territories ruled by Madurai Sultanate came under Vijayanagar Empire including Coimbatore.
+Subsequently, he established the rule of the Vijayanagar empire with Kanchipuram as headquarters.
+In 1378, Kumara Kampana led a successful invasion of the Madurai Sultanate and defeated the last sultan, Ala-ud-Din Sikandar Shah.
+Thus the territories ruled by the Madurai Sultanate came under the Vijayanagar Empire including Coimbatore.

-Then during 18th century Coimbatore was under the Mysore rulers and also British.
-With three Anglo-Mysore wars, Coimbatore saw large number of ups and down.
+Then during the 18th century, Coimbatore was under the Mysore rulers and also the British.
+With three Anglo-Mysore wars, Coimbatore saw a large number of ups and downs.
 Mysore troops and British Troops fought to take control of the strategically located Coimbatore.
-Finally in 1799 Coimbatore came under the control of Britishers.
+Finally, in 1799 Coimbatore came under the control of Britishers.

 During this period under the influence of Rayas and Mysore rulers, both of whom were ardent devotees of Sri Hanuman, Coimbatore also had a large number of devotees for Lord Sri Hanuman.